+CAM1

-CAM1: press to turn on the optional panoramic view camera.
+Press to turn on the optional panoramic view camera.
 The video monitors turn on automatically.
 Press a second time to turn off.
-This function can be selected simultaneously with an audio function like the radio, the driver or guide microphone or a CD player.
+You can select this function simultaneously with an audio function like the radio, the driver or guide microphone or a CD player.

+CAM2

-CAM2: press to select an optional second panoramic view camera if equipped as current video source.
+Press to select an optional second panoramic view camera if equipped as current video source.
 Press a second time to cancel.
-This function can be selected simultaneously with an audio function like the radio, the driver or guide microphone or a CD.
+You can select this function simultaneously with an audio function like the radio, the driver or guide microphone or a CD.

+AUX1

+AUX2

-AUX1, AUX2: press to select an auxiliary audio/video source like a second VHS.
+Press to select an auxiliary audio/video source like a second VHS.
 Press a second time to cancel the selection.

+NAV

-NAV: press to select the navigation system display as current video source.
+Press to select the navigation system display as current video source.
 Press a second time to cancel.

+LOUD

-LOUD: press to increase the low frequencies level of the selected audio/video source.
+Press to increase the low frequencies level of the selected audio/video source.
 Press a second time to cancel.

-REM: press to enable use of the remote control to operate selection of sources, settings of volume, bass, treble, etc. Press a second time to cancel use of the remote control.
+Press to enable use of the remote control to operate selection of sources, settings of volume, bass, treble, etc. Press a second time to cancel use of the remote control.

-Point the remote control in direction of the Sound Selector.
+Point the remote control in direction of the controller.